-Ryan pointed to this fact as the fear factor of the Bournament.
-Ryan made the point that in defeating two higher seeds in the tournament, there may be a valid reason to the demise of the Profs and appearance in the Final Four was matched up against Platteville's three previous national titles and Connecticut's three
+fear factor of the Bournament.
+Ryan made the point that in defeating two higher seeds in the tournament, there may be a valid reason to the demise of the Profs and matched up against Platteville's three previous national Connecticut's three Sweet 16 appearfive years. the team progressed day by day to a level higher than most in the nation.
+Since Christmas, the team had a 16-7 record, including both Final Four losses.

 With two losses in the tournament, the Pioneers of William Paterson remained the talk of the future.
 Perhaps it was the pregame jitters, or the inexperience.
-Competing against three teams who have been to the Final Four time and time again, the Pioneers had to start from the bottom and work their way up.
-WPUNJ's first
+Competing against three teams who have been to the Final Four time and time again, the Pioneers had to start from the bottom and